Moolaadé: Critical

 This movie received positive reviews overall.
 On Metacritic it has a score of film 91 out of 100 based on 26 critics, in which 24 are positive and 2 are mixed.
-On Rotten Tomatoes, 99% of 74 critics gave the film a positive review, with an average score of 8.5/10.
+On Rotten Tomatoes, 99% of 74 critics gave the film a positive review, with an average score of 8.5/10 and the critics consensus calling it "a vibrant, powerful, and poignant glimpse into the struggles of women in modern Africa."

 Roger Ebert of the Chicago Sun-Times called it "for me the best film at Cannes 2004, a story vibrating with urgency and life.
 It makes a powerful statement and at the same time contains humor, charm and astonishing visual beauty".
 Dana Stevens of The New York Times found "To skip Moolaade would be to miss an opportunity to experience the embracing, affirming, world-changing potential of humanist cinema at its finest."
-Desson Thomson of Washington Post said "Moolaade, in short, is a movie to rock the soul".
-Kevin Thomas of Los Angeles Times said, "There's such a rich sense of the fullness of life in Moolaadé that it sustains those passages that are truly and necessarily harrowing".
+Desson Thomson of the Washington Post said "Moolaade, in short, is a movie to rock the soul".
+Kevin Thomas of the Los Angeles Times said, "There's such a rich sense of the fullness of life in Moolaadé that it sustains those passages that are truly and necessarily harrowing".
 Melissa Levine of Dallas Observer said "It's not easy to pull off a good morality tale.
 That's why Moolaade, the new film from 81-year-old Senegalese writer-director Ousmane Sembene, feels like such an exceptional success.
 Its moral center is painfully clear, but so is its humanity".

 Kirk Honeycutt of The Hollywood Reporter gave a mixed review and announced that "As drama the film mostly serves to illustrate the two sides of this crucial social debate in Africa".
 Phil Hall of Film Threat gave only 40/100 and found the movie "Achieves the impossible in taking a genuine socio-political tragedy and turning it into an anvil drama which will fray the patience of the most sympathetic audiences".